 Please contact the Main office for grading dates and venues.
 Gradings take place throughout the summer.
 Entry forms are available in the Spring.
 If you have a suitable venue and can guarantee a minimum of 10 mares, we may be able to bring our graders to you.
 Please contact the Main office for more details.

 BENEFITS OF MARE GRADING:

-● All mares achieving Head Stud Book status will be awarded a £200 Service Voucher, apart from the mares receiving the top mare awards.
-Vouchers are valid for three years to be used on any SHB(GB) Graded Stallion or Life Approved Premium Stallion currently registered for the year of covering.
+- Apart for the mares receiving the top mare awards, all mares achieving Head Stud Book status will be awarded a voucher for a free foal registration (including DNA).
+Vouchers are valid for 2 years, to be used on any SHB(GB) Graded Stallion currently registered for the year of covering.

-● All progeny eligible to compete in the BSJA age classes.
+- All progeny eligible to compete in the BS age classes.

 Mares will be granted the title ELITE if either they or their progeny fulfill the following criteria:

 ● DRESSAGE – Placed at CDI*** competition at Intermediare 1/11 or Grand Prix.

 ● EVENTING – Completed a CCI**** and/or placed in the top 12 of a CCI*** event

 ● SHOW JUMPING – Placed in Grand Prix at CSI or CSIO competition and/or competed on a Nations Cup Team.